 As Biotech Crops Lose Their Power, Scientists Push For New Restrictions

 Some of the most popular products of biotechnology — corn and cotton plants that have been genetically modified to fend off insects — are no longer offering the same protection from those bugs.
-Scientists say that that the problem is overuse, and are pushing for new regulations.
+Scientists say that the problem results from farmers overusing the crops, and are pushing for new regulations.

 These crops were the original genetically modified organisms, or GMOs.
 They weren't the first ones invented, but they were the first to be widely embraced by farmers, starting in the late 1990s.